ufz/ogs/web/content/_index.md

 hero:
   headline: Open-source multi-physics
   textline: OpenGeoSys (OGS) is a scientific [open source project](https://gitlab.opengeosys.org/ogs/ogs) for the development of numerical methods for the simulation of thermo-hydro-mechanical-chemical (THMC) processes in porous and fractured media.
 Current version is OpenGeoSys-6 which is documented on this page.
 For information about OpenGeoSys-5, see [its dedicated section](/ogs-5).
-OGS been successfully applied in the fields of contaminant hydrology, water resources and waste management, geotechnical applications, geothermal energy systems and energy storage.
+OGS has been successfully applied in the fields of regional, contaminant and coastal hydrology, fundamental and geothermal energy systems, geotechnical engineering, energy storage, CO2 sequestration/storage and Nuclear Waste Management and disposal.
   quicklinks:
     - name: Tools
       anchor: tools